Should I Install Black or White Windows?

-Even though white windows have been well-loved by homeowners for a long time, black windows are rapidly growing in popularity.
+Even though white windows have been well-loved by homeowners for a long time, black windows are swiftly growing in popularity.

-You could be deliberating if this type of replacement window is worth adding to your home, since styles can shift quickly.
+You may be thinking if this replacement window style is worth installing in your home, since styles can switch quickly.

-Here’s a professional guide that can help you choose whether you should install black or white windows in Ketchum.
+Here’s a professional guide that can help you determine whether you should buy black or white windows in Ketchum.

 Why Are Black Windows so Popular?

-While black windows are a top fashion for homes in recent years, they aren’t an entirely new type of window.
-They’ve been a staple in premium construction for many years, as well as warehouses in the 1800s.
+While black windows are a top fashion for homes now, they aren’t an entirely new type of window.
+They’ve been a staple in premium construction for many years, as well as industrial buildings in the 1800s.

-Here are several reasons why this style of window is growing in popularity.
+Here are a couple reasons why this type of window is growing in popularity.

-- Results in an upscale appearance.
-Black windows go with in-style neutrals, like metallics, gray and white.
-They can either be distinctive or look seamless, depending on your residence’s architectural style and outside color.
+- Makes an upscale feel.
+Black windows go with fashionable neutrals, like metallics, gray and white.
+They can either be noticeable or look seamless, depending on your residence’s architectural style and external color.

-- Matches almost everything.
+- Matches just about everything.
 If you like a varying palette for your home’s interior, black windows work with an extensive range of other colors as well.

-- Brings more of the outside into your home.
+- Brings more of the outside indoors.
 Black windows are regularly used for floor-to-ceiling windows or extra-large sash windows.
-The most popular styles have smaller frames, delivering you a better view of nature.
+The most desired styles have smaller frames, delivering you a better view of nature.

 Are Black Windows a Good Idea?

 Black windows are a great style for many homes.
-But here are a couple points to consider before getting them.
+But here are a couple points to think about before getting them.

 House Style and Color